woocommerce/woocommerce-rest-api-docs/source/includes/v3/_orders.md

 # Orders #

-This section lists all API that can be used to create, edit or otherwise manipulate orders.
+This section lists all API endpoints that can be used to create, edit or otherwise manipulate orders.

 ## Orders Properties ##